If you’re using Google Sheets and you want to add or subtract days, months, or years to a date, we’ll step through how to do that.

 This is going to take B6 and add the number of years, months, and days to it that are in this table.
 This adds a year but it also added 11 months and 27 days so it almost added two entire years.
 That’s why it’s 2018.
 The function is smart enough to know the different numbers of days in each month and if you go over 12 months, it increments the year by one.
 If copy and paste the formula down the column, you see that it’s working in all these situations.
 Just for fun, we’re gonna take a negative 46 in the last example to perform subtraction.
 That works as well.
 It took you back in time to 1932.

-I hope that helps if you’re using a spreadsheet and you need to add days, months, or years to a date.
+I hope that helps if you’re using a spreadsheet to add or subtract days, months, or years.
+For another post about working with dates, learn how to sort them as they can be quite picky.